Ziggiphase001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Add script that moves betty to a sub dir of tmp
 Add script that the betty files moved
 Add script that removes myfirstdirectory
 Add script that returns to previous folder
+Add script that list some specified files